 Skip to content

-Range Builder Quick Start
+Range Builder Quick Start Guide

 What You Will Build

-• 3-VM network topology (attacker, target server, monitoring station)
+• 3-VM network topology (attacker, target server, monitoring station).

-• Automated scenario with timed injects and manual checkpoints
+• Automated scenario with timed injects and manual checkpoints.

-• Team-based Player interface with documentation and VM access
+• Team-based Player interface with documentation and VM access.

-• Deployable exercise ready for participants
+• Deployable exercise ready for participants.

 Prerequisites

-Step 1: Create Infrastructure (Caster)-15 minutes
+Step 1: Create the Infrastructure (Caster) ~15 minutes

-1.1 Create Project and Directory
+Create a Project and Directory

-1. Navigate to Caster → Projects
+1. Navigate to Caster, Projects.

-2. Click Add New Project
+2. Click Add New Project and enter:

-4. Name: PenTest-Lab-Basic
+• Name: PenTest-Lab-Basic

-5. Description: Basic penetration testing laboratory
+• Description: Basic penetration testing laboratory

-9. Name: pentest-topology
+• Name: pentest-topology

-10. Description: Core network topology
+• Description: Core network topology

-1.2 Create Base Configuration
+Create the Base Configuration

 In the pentest-topology directory, create three files: